UI—and its cousin UX—often look and act differently in content marketing than in other experience design fields.

 Those are really important, especially for larger brands.
 If you have a microsite that operates differently than another company microsite or than different parts of the parent website, people notice and think something’s off.
 It will feel weird.
 Have you ever been to a site where part of it’s an old brand and part of it’s the new brand?
 You can tell.

 What do you think is uniquely compelling about UI for content marketing programs—as opposed to a more sales-driven retail or product experience?
-Our goals are often diametrically different.
+Sales goals are often diametrically different.

 Right.
 With product, you’re trying to make it as seamless as possible for the user to complete a transaction.
 Usually, that’s the end goal.
 And content is different in that you want someone to linger.
 The goal is to have them stick around and find value in the content.